First-passage time of a Brownian motion: two unexpected journeys: Conditioning with respect to the first-passage time, a brief remainder

 where the conditioned drift $\mu^*(x,t)$ is given by

 with the function

 containing all the information concerning the conditioning~\cite{ref_Monthus-Mazzolo}.
-In the previous equation, $S(\infty \vert x)$ is the survival probability when starting at position $x$ and $\gamma(t \vert x,t)$ is the conditional probability density of the absorption-time $T_a$ knowing that the process started at the position $x$ at time $t$.
-Moreover, from its construction, $Q(x,t)$ inherits the backward Fokker-Planck dynamics of the initial process with respect to the initial variables $(x,t)$, that is
+This expression can be viewed as a sophisticated Doob h-transform~\cite{ref_Doob,ref_book_Doob,ref_book_Rogers}.
+In the previous equation, $S(\infty \vert x)$ is the survival probability when starting at position $x$, $\gamma(t \vert x,t)$ is the conditional probability density of the absorption-time $T_a$ knowing that the process started at the position $x$ at time $t$, and $x_0 = X(0)$.
+Additionally, from its construction, $Q(x,t)$ inherits the backward Fokker-Planck dynamics of the initial process with respect to the initial variables $(x,t)$, that is

-For more details, again we refer the reader to the paper~\cite{ref_Monthus-Mazzolo} where the proofs are given as well as many examples.
+For more details, again we refer the reader to the paper~\cite{ref_Monthus-Mazzolo} which provides proofs and numerous examples.
 In particular, when

 and thus $S^*(\infty ) = 0$, the conditioned drift $\mu^*(x,t)$ reduces to $\lambda$, which is the expected result.
-From now on, we consider that the target first-passage density $\gamma^*(t)$ is given by Eq.\eqref{distrib_final} with $\lambda < 0$ and we distinguish two cases depending on whether the initial drift $\mu$ is positive or strictly negative.
+From now on, we consider that the target first-passage density $\gamma^*(t)$ is given by Eq.\eqref{distrib_final} with $\lambda < 0$ and we distinguish two cases based on whether the initial drift $\mu$ is positive or strictly negative.